This page contains affiliate links. Please read our disclosure for more info.

-Travelling with just carry-on luggage is possible whether you are away for a week or a year.
-We’ve been on the road for six years with one carry-on backpack each and wouldn’t travel any other way.
+Travelling carry-on only is possible whether you are away for a week or a year.
+We’ve been on the road for eight years with just one carry-on backpack each and wouldn’t travel any other way.

 - Save time at airports – If we check in online, we avoid check-in desk queues, and when we arrive we head straight out the airport without waiting at the baggage carousel.

 - Save money – We avoid airline fees for checking in luggage, which are becoming more common and can cost $25 or more per bag.